Sam-Cordry/freeipa/doc/designs/pgp.md

 Test scenarios that will be transformed to test cases for FreeIPA [Continuous Integration](https://www.freeipa.org/page/V3/Integration_testing) during implementation or review phase.
 This can be also link to source in [pagure](https://pagure.io/freeipa.git) with the test, if appropriate.

+- Key is valid and parsed correctly
+- Key is invalid, raising a ValueError
+- Key is invalid,
+- Key is changed by a user with proper permissions, operation succeeds
+- Key is changed by a user without the proper permissions, operation fails

 ## Troubleshooting and debugging

 This feature creates LDAP entries to store OpenPGP public keys and information about them, and relies upon them to fetch that same information on request.